EMBRYOPSIDA Pirani & Prado

 Synonymy: Amomales Lindley, Cannales Berchtold & J. Presl, Lowiales Reveal & Doweld, Marantales Martius, Musales Berchtold & J. Presl

-Plant cormose; (phenylphenalenones +); SiO2 bodies ± trough-shaped; roots with scattered wide vessels and strands of phloem in the pith; rhizome with endodermis; sieve tube plastids also with peripheral protein fibres; laticifers +, articulated; mucilage cells +; petiole with 1 series of ± abaxial air canals; plant glabrous; prophylls lateral; leaves spiral, petiole short, buds not axillary (leaf-opposed); plant monoecious; inflorescence bracts deciduous, cincinni at right angles to the main axis, floral bracts and bracteoles 0; T connate, connation congenital, adaxial inner T free; staminate flowers: median [adaxial] A of inner whorl absent, (A 6), anther wall formation of the basic type [Musella s. str.], exothecium +, endothecium poorly developed, staminode 0; pistillode +; carpellate flowers: G with intra-ovarian trichomes, loculi mucilaginous, stigma capitate; ovules (micropyle exostomal), outer integument "massive", inner integument ca 3 cells acoss, hypostase +; fruit a berry; seed with chalazal chamber, micropylar collar well developed, aril?, the inner periclinal exotestal wall siliceous, crystals exposed by exfoliation of the outer part of the testa, mesotesta 20-25 cells across, sclerotised; n = 9(-11), chromosomes 1.2-2.9 µm long; collar at right angles to cotyledon.
+Plant cormose; steroidal saponins, (phenylphenalenones) +; SiO2 bodies ± trough-shaped; roots not medullated, centre portion occupied by scattered wide vessels and strands of phloem; rhizome with endodermis; sieve tube plastids also with peripheral protein fibres; laticifers +, articulated; mucilage cells +; petiole with 1 series of ± abaxial air canals; plant glabrous; prophylls lateral; leaves spiral, petiole short, buds leaf-opposed; plant monoecious; inflorescence bracts deciduous, cincinni at right angles to the main axis, floral bracts and bracteoles 0; 5 T connate, connation congenital, median [adaxial] inner T ± reduced, hooded [cucullate], free, (all 6 T connate, whorls strongly differentiated - Musa nanensis); septal nectary labyrinthine; staminate flowers: median [adaxial] A of inner whorl absent, (A 6; basally connate), with several vascular bundles; anther wall formation of the basic type [Musella s. str.], tapetum glandular, exothecium +, endothecium poorly developed; pistillode +; carpellate flowers: staminodes +, G loculi mucilaginous, with intra-ovarian trichomes, stigma capitate; ovules (micropyle exostomal), outer integument "massive", inner integument 2-3 cells acoss, cells anticlinally elongated, hypostase +; fruit baccate/(laterally ?loculicidally dehiscent); seed with chalazal chamber, aril?; inner periclinal exotestal wall siliceous, crystals exposed by exfoliation of the outer part of the testa, mesotesta 20-25 cells across, sclerotised; embryo short, straight, ± plug-like; n = 9(-11), chromosomes 1.2-2.9 µm long, plastid transmission biparental; collar at right angles to cotyledon.

 The mitochondria, but not the chloroplasts, are paternally inherited in Musa (Fauré et al. 1994).